marklogic/marklogic-sesame/README.md

 ### Setup MarkLogic

-Ensure MarkLogic 8.0-4 is installed and running.
+Ensure MarkLogic 8.0-4 or greater is installed and running.
 To use marklogic-sesame applications you will need access to a running MarkLogic server.

 ## Usage